gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 ## Tools for dependency version maintenance

-Keeping Plugins up to date becomes really tasking and can sometimes it can become really complicated since updating dependencies could potentially break your apps.
-There are a couple of useful tools that can help out.
+There are a couple of useful tools that can help out with keeping dependences up to date.

 1. [Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens) enables you to update your dependencies from your `package.json` by allowing you see the exact numbers right above each package in dependencies or devDependencies.